conorwalsh1/ceart-kids-quiz/README.md

 -   Different topics of quiz questions, such as sport, history, geography.

--   Different variations of difficulty to keep site users coming back.
+-   Different variations of difficulty to keep site users coming back (perhaps images to accompany certain questions on an easier mode.).

 -   A highscore page that stores users names and scores.

 -   A timer so that players can test themselves to try and beat their previous times.

 ## Technologies Used